JeffersonLab/ceInstall/README.md

 #### Bash, zsh

-To enable modules, the following lines should be added to your `.bashrc` or `.zshrc`:
+To enable modules you can use the following commands:

 ```
 brewDir=$(brew --prefix)
 source $brewDir/opt/modules/init/zsh` or `. $brewDir/opt/modules/init/bash
 ```

+In order to avoid re-typing them every time, the lines could be added to the files `.bashrc` or `.zshrc` in your home directory, so they will be executed every time you open a new terminal.
+You can create the file if it does not exist.

 #### Tcsh, csh

-To enable modules, the following lines should be added to your `.tcshrc` or `.cshrc`:
+To enable modules you can use the following commands:

 ```
 set brewDir=`brew --prefix`
 source $brewDir/opt/modules/init/tcsh
 ```

+In order to avoid re-typing them every time, the lines could be added to the files `.tcshrc` or `.cshrc` in your home directory, so they will be executed every time you open a new terminal.
+You can create the file if it does not exist.

+---

 Notice that this will enable the use of modules, but to use the `install_sim` or `install_gemc` scripts you need to add the lines to the `.zshrc` script as described above.